Back to LAMMPS Packages for Windows Overview

 These Windows binaries are built to include a shared library (liblammps.dll) and and also contain the LAMMPS Python wrapper module which is placed in a directory included in the PYTHONPATH environment variable.
 That makes it possible to import it into a suitable Python interpreter on Windows without any additional setup.
 This has been tested with the Python interpreters bundled with Microsoft Visual Studio and those downloaded from python.org but should be usable with any Python interpreter that is for the same architecture (32-bit or 64-bit x86).

-This module is always included and the packages with a Python runtime include may import the LAMMPS python module from within their Python functions or classes.
+This module with the Python interface to LAMMPS is always included and the packages with a Python runtime include may import the LAMMPS python module from within their Python functions or classes.
 However, the LAMMPS installer packages do not include a Python executable for standalone use.

 LAMMPS GUI